Halfway through Ohio State’s regular season, assessing the Buckeyes’ strengths and weaknesses doesn’t require a football Ph.D.

 But though the Buckeyes are undefeated and ranked No. 3 in the polls, they have glaring deficiencies.Join the conversation at Facebook.com/BuckeyeXtra and connect with us on Twitter @BuckeyeXtra

-“The weakness of our team is balance on offense and obviously pass defense,” Meyer said in his Monday press conference.
+“The weakness of our team is balance on offense and obviously pass defense,” coach Urban Meyer said in his Monday news conference.

 Ohio State’s run game has sputtered the last two weeks.
-After video review of the Buckeyes’ 49-26 victory over Indiana, no running back or offensive linemen was deemed to have graded as a “champion” for their play.
+For the first time this season, no running backs or offensive linemen were designated “champions” for their play against the Hoosiers.